TimonSchneider01/ccl1/README.md

 <div style="text-align: center;">
   <img src="Untitled 01-22-2025 09-54-19.gif" alt="Enemy Spritesheet" width="200">
   <p>The Grimoire the player has to retreive - lurking to be found and read to let chaos lose.</p>
+  <p>Probably enjoyed drawing this the most - which ironically lead me to draw this the fastest</p>
 </div>

 ---